Blended Assessments of Learning

 - Question Improvement Suggestions

-Many of the above techniques for creating more effective assessments are relevant for online quizzes, traditional face-to-face exams, and online testing implemented in a face-to-face environment; a range of automated assessment options in a blended learning course.
+Many of the above techniques for creating more effective assessments are relevant for online quizzes, traditional face-to-face exams, and online testing implemented in a face-to-face environment.
+There is a range of automated assessment options in a blended learning course.

 Assessments that require a subjective analysis are often more difficult and time consuming to grade, however this type of assessment is appropriate for gauging how well students are able to apply the concepts learned in class.
-Within most course management systems (CMS) there are a variety of tools to facilitate these types of assessments.
-Such tools typically include the following at a minimum:
+Within most learning management systems (LMS) there are a variety of tools to facilitate these types of assessments.
+Such platforms typically include the following tools at a minimum:

 - Discussion area –often used for generating student-to-student interaction based on an instructor-specified critical thinking challenge.